cardano-foundation/cardano-academy/CONTRIBUTING.md

 # Contributing

+## Folder organization & conventions

+- [x] Courses are placed in their own directory, under a top-level directory [_courses_](./courses).
+- [x] Longer courses can be divided into _modules_ and _units_.
+A module is a collection of units.
+- [x] Units shall be placed in their own directory, with a single `README.md` file as the content.
+- [x] Diagrams or illustrations shall be nested in units' directories under `assets`.
+- [x] Modules and units must be numbered, starting from 1.
+They shall also have a title.
+- [x] Prefer underscores over spaces in folders and filenames.
+- [x] Modules and units shall be named as `{number}-{title}`. e.g. `1-blockchain_overview`

 ## Feedback

 Fedback is welcome, whether it be a suggestion, contributing an improved infographic, or maybe some questions that you have.
 It helps in improving the course(s) over time and these are the best kind of contributions to start with.